“Do you feel in charge?”

 Samantha Scale and Paula Physique are both 5’5″ and 140lbs.

-Paula will be relatively lean, while Samantha will be carrying excess body fat.
+Paula will be relatively lean, while Samantha will be fat.

 During the first year of my natural bodybuilding career, I chased the number on the scale.

 When it was pre-competition time, I would try to drop as much weight as possible to get “ripped.”

 The end result of this doomed plan was a flat, stringy, skinny 152lb natural “bodybuilder” who did not belong on the stage.

 In the off-season, it was no better.
 I would try to eat myself up to 180lbs thinking that when I arrived there I would have a substantial amount of new muscle mass.